Go to main content

 Status, advice and fishery

-The northeast Atlantic spurdog stock has undoubtedly been very large and has provided a basis for valuable fishing for over a hundred years.
+The Northeast Atlantic spurdog stock was once undoubtedly very large and has provided a basis for valuable fishing for over a hundred years.
 During the 40-year period 1950–1990, annual landings of 30,000–60,000 tonnes were reported.
 Knowledge about the stock is incomplete, but according to the analyzes of ICES, the population was gradually reduced throughout this time period and in 1990 was only 20% of the size just after the Second World War.
 In the last 20 years, fishing has declined significantly, and from 2005 on the stock has not been overfished.
 During this time, the population has apparently had a steady but relatively slow growth.

 Fishery and management